 Almond milk is usually a staple to any vegan (or person avoiding dairy).
 It has also become quite popular among the mainstream population over traditional milk (yay)!
 It is always a special treat to get the homemade almond milk from those fancy juiceries.
 This homemade almond coconut milk is supposed to mimic that with 3 delicious flavours.

-I chose to use both almonds and coconut for two reasons, one, by adding coconut it sweetens the almond milk and makes it a tad more flavourful.
-Secondly almonds can be quite expensive by using half coconut it cuts the price making it similar to buying your own.
+I chose to use both almonds and coconut for two reasons: 1, by adding coconut it sweetens the almond milk and makes it a tad more flavourful.
+2, almonds can be quite expensive.
+By using half coconut it cuts the price making it similar to buying your own.
 But really I just ran out of almonds one day and tried it and it was amazing!

 This milk is the perfect weekend treat and a great way to prep for the week ahead.
 I love to drink the plain with homemade granola or use it as chase for a chocolatey treat!
 Speaking of chocolatey treats, have you tried these chocolate peanut butter balls?
 I love to use the flavoured ones in smoothies to make them extra creamy or use them to make chia puddings!